Hall of Famer

 Lucie Barma.
 Canadian Freestyle Ski Association.

-Please Note: The ski information gathered here is compiled from a number of sources; it may not be inclusive of all accomplishments.
+Note: The information gathered in this biography was compiled from a number of sources; it may not be inclusive of all accomplishments.
+Copyright © Canadian Ski Hall of Fame & Museum.
+For personal and/or educational use only.
+All rights reserved.

 [L to R]: Marie-Claude Asselin, Lucie Barma, Peggy Meyers Realistic Cup – Canadian Amateur Freestyle Championship, c.
 1982.
 Canadian Freestyle Ski Association